 Internships are conducted in supervised settings and are available in MassDEP's various bureaus, departments and regional offices.
 Highlights of hte program include site visits, field trips, brown-bag lunches with speakers from various state departments, and connection to an Internal MassDEP Intern Facebook Group, where participants can communicate, share their experiences, and obtain information about upcoming events and employment opportunities.

-Openings for 2013 Spring Internships will be posted on the webpage on 15 November 2012.
+Openings for Spring Internships are typically posted on the webpage in November.
 Applications are reviewed on a rolling basis and will be available online shortly after.

 For more information about this exciting opportunity, visit the Internship Program Webpage.